What does NSAI Legal Metrology do?

-- EU Verification.
+- Providing a service for EU Verification.

-- National type approval.
+- The provision of a system of National type approval.

 The primary purpose of NSAI Legal Metrology is set within the legislative remit of the Metrology Acts 1980 to 1998 which is to establish controls and monitor measurements made in daily trade use.
 The Metrology Acts provide significant protections for consumers and help to ensure fair trading conditions for businesses.

 Our approach to enforcement is to promote voluntary compliance where possible.
 Should this approach be unsuccessful, we take further action.
 This may ultimately include prosecution to ensure that the protections and aims of the Metrology Act, 1996 and the Packaged Goods (Quantity Control) Act, 1980 are met.

 Confidence in measuring accuracy is the basis for a successful economy.
 A successful and thriving economy cannot run without metrology, as it enables fair and accurate trade.
 Legislation on measuring instruments used for trade and the quantities contained in packaged goods are important elements of Ireland’s fair trading and consumer protection framework, giving consumers and businesses confidence in the market for goods sold on the basis of quantity where they cannot check measurements for themselves.